Welcome to the A-to-Z Guide, your detailed source on how things work at Nationals Park.

 Washington, DC 20003-1507

 Tax ID Number: 34-2034830

 Washington Nationals Youth Baseball Academy

 Operating out of a state of the art, nine-acre education and recreation campus in Southeast Washington, the Washington Nationals Youth Baseball Academy is a 501(c)(3) nonprofit organization that offers an enduring environment for children from underserved neighborhoods to receive high quality, holistic youth development programming.
 The mission of the Academy is to use baseball and softball as vehicles to foster positive character development, academic achievement, and improved health among youth from at-risk communities in Washington, D.C.
 The facility at the Academy features an 18,000 sq. ft. education center complete with seven classrooms, a full teaching kitchen, and multi-purpose training / education space, as well as grounds that include three baseball/softball diamonds and a teaching garden.
 Construction of the facility was completed in March of 2014, and the Academy has already directly served hundreds of children through its after-school and summer programs.

 Weapons and Firearms

 Weapons and firearms of all kinds are prohibited in Nationals Park, with the exception of law enforcement officials licensed to carry weapons.
-Law enforcement officials must register their weapons or firearms with a Security Staff member at any Nationals Park entry gate.
+Law enforcement officials must register their weapons or firearms with a Security Staff member at Right Field Gate.
 See GUEST CONDUCT POLICY (Prohibited Items).